220814/ShorelineRewrite/README.md

 # ShorelineRewrite
-- This version has been modified to run on Mio.
+- This version has been modified to run on MioClient.
 - Baritone was removed due to conflict with Mio Crack (Support for those without money).